muratk3n/thirdwave/en/README.md

 ---

-Governance culture is different from people culture.
+Governance culture can be different from people culture.
 As Tolay [said](2020/07/migrations-anatolia.md)

 >The Persian dominance in Anatolia until Alexander the Great’s
 >conquests in 380 BCE had a great impact on the political structure of